tag/sudzy/README.md

     // Multiple validations on the same field.
     $this->addValidation('email', 'required', 'An email address is required.');
     $this->addValidation('email', 'email',    'The provided email address is not valid.');

+    // Multiple Validations on the same field with a unique message for each message
+    $this->addValidations(
+        'email'
+        array(
+            'required' => 'An email address is required.', 'email', 'The provided email address is not valid.'
+        )
+    )

     // Alternative method of using mulitple validations on the same field.
     $this->addValidation('email', 'required email', 'A valid emali address is required.');